kristianfreeman/kristianfreeman.com/src/content/blog/how-to-check-the-installed-version-of-node-js.md

 ---
-title: 'How to check the installed version of Node.js'
+title: "How to check the installed version of Node.js"
 description: ""
-pubDate: 'Jul 24 2023'
+pubDate: "Jul 24 2023"
 tags:
   - archive
 ---

 Understanding your Node.js version is crucial for managing your software environment.
 Check it with these steps: